Politics In Second Life: Camping On a Nude Beach Waiting For Something Interesting To Happen

 “I have no background in politics other than this page,” he said.
 He simply wanted to change the world.

-This is exactly what the campaigns are looking for.
-An enthusiasm for the candidate combined with enough knowledge of new media to generate critical momentum.
-The problem is, the same voters who are so enthusiastic in the beginning are not always the ones who see the project through to completion, as Joe Anthony found out.
+Every campaign should look for enthusiasm for the candidate combined with enough knowledge of new media to generate critical momentum.
+The problem is that the same voters who are so enthusiastic in the beginning are not always the ones who see the project through to completion, as Joe Anthony discovered.

-Something tells me we might see similar struggles in Second Life if the virtual world doesn’t implode before reaching critical mass.
-For the time being the campaigns don’t see Second Life as being important enough to merit an official designation — although I would expect at least one of the major candidates to provide some form of approval, if for no other reason so they could issue the obligatory “First In Second Life” press release.
+We might see similar struggles in Second Life if the virtual world doesn’t implode before reaching critical mass.
+For the time being, the real-world campaigns don’t think Second Life is important enough to join the big leagues — although I expect we’ll see at least one of the top-tier candidates provide some form of approval.
+If for no other reason so they can issue the obligatory “First In Second Life” press release.

-For the record, the Obama building isn’t the first Second Life campaign headquarters to simply vanish.
+For the record, the Obama building isn’t the first Second Life campaign HQ to vanish.
 The original Hillary Clinton headquarters disappeared in early April.
 It’s still not clear whether the deletion was the intentional work of a disgruntled volunteer or the result of a technical glitch.
-It’s surprisingly easy to set the Second Life land permissions in a way that causes anything built on a piece of land to be returned to the owner.
+It’s surprisingly easy to set the Second Life land permissions in a way that causes anything built on a piece of land to be returned to the owner (and removed from the land).

-Over the next couple of weeks I plan on taking a closer look at these fan clubs and I’ll have the full report here on Medialoper — provided I have adequate funds to complete my assignment.
-As I mentioned last time I spent my initial advance on a flying submarine (now deceased).
-I’m flat broke and if Lopy doesn’t wire more money soon it looks like I’ll have to take up camping to earn a few extra Linden.
-As luck would have it the nearest camp site is the Wiccan nudist beach.
+Over the next few weeks, I plan on taking a closer look at these fan clubs, and I’ll have the full report here on Medialoper — provided I have adequate funds to complete my assignment.
+Unfortunately, as I mentioned last time, I spent my initial advance on a flying submarine (now deceased).
+As a result, I’m flat broke, and if Lopy doesn’t wire more money soon, it looks like I’ll have to take up camping to earn a few extra Linden.
+As luck would have it, the nearest campsite is the Wiccan nudist beach.

-Update: 5/16/07 — Two links have been removed from this post.
-The first was to another blogger’s account of the disappearance of the Obama campaign headquarters.
-I had originally linked to the post because it mirrored my own experience of teleporting to the location only to find that the building was no longer there.
+Update: 5/16/07 — Two links were removed from this post.
+The first was a link to another blogger’s report on the disappearance of the Obama campaign headquarters.
+I initially linked to that post because it corroborated my experience of teleporting to the location, only to find that the building was no longer there.
 The second link was to a post with background information describing the deletion of the original Clinton campaign HQ.
-I had hoped to talk to the blogger in question prior to posting my story in order to get some more information on the occurrence, but was unable to.
-The paragraph regarding the deletion of the Clinton HQ was in no way intended to doubt the accuracy of that bloggers report of the incident.
+I had hoped to talk to the blogger in question before posting my story to get more information on the occurrence but was unable to.
+The paragraph regarding the deletion of the Clinton HQ was in no way intended to cast doubt on the accuracy of that blogger’s reporting.

 Looks like someone has been reading the Second Choices blog.
 The sincerest form of flattery and all that…